 Year Polarity Unit Aggregation Scope

-2023 Lower is Integer Sum Block Group
+2024 Lower is Integer Sum Block Group

-hetter
+better

-Count of serious or fatal crashes in last two years involving bicyclists or pedestrians.
+Count of serious or fatal crashes in the last five years involving bicyclists or pedestrians.

 The Washington State Department of Transportation (WSDOT) compiles reports on pedestrian and bicyclist injuries, categorized by injury type, year, and location.
 The data represents the total number of injuries reported per block group.
 The calculation includes various injury categories such as fatalities at the scene, fatalities upon arrival, fatalities in hospitals, and suspected serious injuries.
 These injury categories encompass both fatal and serious injuries resulting from crashes involving pedestrians and bicyclists.